knipknap/better-tool-library/docs/feeds-and-speeds.md

 ## Known Limitations

-- Only the following types of tools are supported: Square endmills, torus (=rounded corners), ballend, and chamfer (v-bit).
+- Only the following types of tools are supported:
+  - Square endmills
+  - Torus (=rounded corners)
+  - Ballend
+  - Chamfer
+  - V-Bit

 - Tools that are wider than they are long (stickout) are not supported.